evilden/nlp-scripts/README.md

 # nlp-scripts
-A collection of some NLP scripts.
+A collection of some NLP scripts and notebooks.